Skip to main content

 Hello!

-Picking the extensions "framework"
+Picking the extensions language

-Using Deno Core as extensions runtime
+Using deno_core as the extensions runtime

 NOTE

-The absolute minimum you need to embed a Deno JavaScript runtime in a Rust application is the deno_core crate.
-The basic code to execute your extension, represented as a string with asynchronous JavaScript code, might look like this:
+The minimum needed to embed Deno's runtime in a Rust application is the deno_core crate.
+The basic shape of "execute a string of JavaScript and read back the result":

 use deno_core::{